 Yet the origins of the focus group can arguably be traced right back to famed Austrian psychoanalyst Sigmund Freud.
 An acolyte of Freud’s teachings, Ernest Dichter, schooled in the belief that people are often motivated by unconscious, irrational and often visceral desires, was one of the early pioneers of a much more qualitative approach.
 Instead of counting how many times a group carries out a task, his aim was to delve below the mere act and, through talking with participants, tease out precisely what it was that motivated people to buy one brand over another, or just about anything else involving making choices.

-Bean counting is not enough
+Being counting is not enough

 One of the earliest examples was the Betty Crocker cake mix conundrum.
-1950s US housewives liked the idea of a ready to bake cake mix, but it wasn’t selling.
+1950s US housewives liked the idea of a ready-to-bake cake mix, but it wasn’t selling.
 Enter Ernest Dichter and one of the earliest examples of consumer Focus Groups.
-Dichter — using what he called ‘motivational research’ — gleaned, from speaking to working housewives, that they felt a sense of emotional conflict in serving ready-made recipes.
+Dichter -- using what he called ‘motivational research’ -- gleaned, from speaking to working housewives, that they felt a sense of emotional conflict in serving ready-made recipes.

 Focus group data wasn’t so much about counting how many people chose one product over another, it was much more about gaining subjective, sometimes unconscious, consumer attitudes to what motivates or inhibits certain actions.
 Ernest Dichter thus pioneered much of the practices on how to conduct a focus group that organizations use today.

 In essence, the organizers of a focus group seek to pinpoint attitudes by interviewing small numbers of people.
 Participants are typically targeted because they have previously made choices relating to a product or service or those in its immediate competitive landscape.